shikha12264/python-calculator/README.md

 # How to Use
 1. Clone this repository.

-2. Allow execution of the https://github.com/shikha12264/python-calculator/blob/main/calculator.py file
+2. Allow execution of the calculator.py file

-3. Execute:
+3. Execute calculator.py:

 4. Follow the instructions.
 Input the operandsalong with any of the the operator symbols below(as per your requirements).
 The result is displayed.
 (See Supported Operations)